 In meekness instructing those that oppose themselves; if God peradventure will give them repentance to the acknowledging of the truth; And that they may recover themselves out of the snare of the devil, who are taken captive by him at his will (2 Timothy 2:25-26).

-Our opening text, Romans 12:9-10 NKJV, was written to the saints of the church in Rome.
+Our opening text, Romans 12:9-10 NKJV, was written to the church saints in Rome.
 These were people who had obeyed Acts 2:38, i.e. people who were saved through the born again experience.
-So obviously, just because one is saved doesn't mean that he/she doesn't need to hear preaching about brotherly love.
+So obviously, just because one is saved doesn't mean that they do not need to hear preaching about brotherly love.

 Let's start with love without hypocrisy.
 Hypocrites are actors under an assumed character.
 Jesus called the Pharisees hypocrites because they honored Him with their mouths but their hearts were far from Him (Matthew 15:8).
 "Without hypocrisy" in the Greek is: